prneidhardt/Computer-Vision/README.md

 - To identify the plant seedlings species from 12 different species using a CNN

 ## Skills and Tools
-- Text processing
+- Image processing
-- Vectorization
--   Count vectorizer
--   Tf-idf vectorizer
-- Sentiment analysis
+- Computer Vision
-- Parameter tuning
+- Keras
+- Convolutional Neural Networks (CNN)